jiawangex/ExtremeCloudIQ-OpenAPI/README.md

 1. Create feature branch from release branch
 2. Change OpenAPI definition
 3. [Validate/linting](#openapi-linting) the changed OpenAPI definition by `Spectral` and `Redocly` with our custom ruleset
-4. Create a GitHub pull request and add stakeholders (API Governance team, BE, FE, QA, PLM) to review and approve
+4. Create a GitHub pull request and add stakeholders (API Governance team, BE, FE, QA, PLM, etc.) to review and approve
 5. Make sure resolve all concerns from stakeholders
-6. Start working on the new OpenAPI parallel
+6. Start working on the new OpenAPI parallel:
    1. Backend engineer start the API implementation
    2. Frontend engineer start the UI implementation
    3. QA engineer start to write test cases
+   4. PLM start to communicate the new OpenAPI proposal to customer
-7. Repeat step 2 to step 5 if additional OpenAPI definition change needed during step 6
+7. Repeat step 2 to step 5 if additional OpenAPI definition change needed during step 6 (Anyone can initiate the process)
 8. Merge changes to release branch